infosoftas/info-subscription-doc/source/authentication-authorization/site-access.rst

 * A subscription for a given product is required to access content.
 * A campus/site/location can be associated with one or more public IP Addresses.
-* The content managementsystem can identify the accessing IP.
+* The content management system can identify the accessing IP.

-To achieve such a site access authorization a few things should be done.
+To achieve such a site access authorisation a few things should be done.

 Using |projectName| do the following: